Part II-What is New with Google Shopping as Free Listing Rolls out?

 The Text Ads are appearing at the bottom of the Google Shopping page for the relevant queries.

-For certain queries, one “Buy On Google” Products are appearing and for some, none.
+For certain queries, one “Buy On Google” Product are appearing and for some, none.

 What happens to the Sponsored Products?